 INHR’s experienced Geneva and New York-based diplomats will train your experts on the working of the UN and its funds, agencies and programs of greatest importance to your organization.
 Whether you are a newly arrived diplomat, a long-time UN watcher taking on a new role, or just looking for updated skills to improve your interaction with governments and the United Nations, INHR can help.
 All of the training programs discussed below can be tailored to government or civil society actors and your organization's needs and goals.
-For those who want a deeper dive in a specific area, we offer specialized trainings on Health, Human Rights, Humanitarian, Labor or Trade Diplomacy.
+For those who want a deeper dive in a specific area, we offer specialized trainings on Health, Human Rights, Environment, Humanitarian, Labor or Trade Diplomacy.
 We also have specialized programs for whole delegations, such as those who are new members of the HRC or other specialized UN bodies.
 Our newest program trains the next generation of youth leaders for environmental advocacy.

 Learn to communicate more effectively with UN and member state government officials and practice these skills.
 With modules such as “Let’s Meet Said the Iceberg to the Titanic,” “Death By Useless Meetings,” and “Out of Sight, Out of Mind,” we cover the entirety of a public meeting and advocacy campaign, starting with mapping the web of actors and finishing with impressive leave-behind documents that reinforce your message.
 A separate added day can help you with your public relations and media messages, including a video tape of you at a mock press conference.